simpledotorg/simple-android/doc/arch/006-forward-compatibility-for-enums.md

-# ADR: Forward compatibility for persistable enums from Server responses
+# ADR 006: Forward compatibility for persistable enums from Server responses

 ## Status